 - They do have a restaurant with pastries, sandwiches, and drinks if you want to plan to hang out for a while.

-The Banff Lake Cruise with Brewster Canada is a great way to get out on the beautiful waters of Lake Minnewanka.
-Lake Minnewanka is one of those picturesque lakes you see in pictures of Canada.
-The blue seems like someone poured blue Kool-Aid into the lake and the mountain background looks like a painting someone made.
+The Lake Minnewanka cruise is a great way to get out on the beautiful waters of Lake Minnewanka.
+The lake is one of those picturesque lakes you see in pictures of Canada.
+The blue seems like someone poured blue Kool-Aid into the lake and the Canadian rockies in the background looks like a painting.

 Things to know: